egecan12/website-change-tracker/README.md

 2)Since TWILIO API costs me credits(real money $🙈), I usually comment out the SMS_Sending function in Services.js line 103-106.
 Please make sure it is commented in.

+3)When it runs for the first time, it will not display the spreadsheet data nor send any notifications, as there is no cached data to show.

 Developed by Egecan Kahyaoglu.